Anshumaan-Chauhan02/NLPtoAADLArch/README.md

 <h2 align='center'><b> NLP to AADL Architecture </b></h2>

 <h4 align='center'> Project Description </h4>
 This project is continuation of 'Toward Generating System Architecture and Formal Functional Description in the Architecture Analysis & Design Language (AADL) With Structured Natural Language'.
-Incorporation of more NLP in order to make sentences from English Language more acceptable (earlier too specific), assigning proper Electromechanical notations and flows, and much more. <br><br>
+Incorporation of more NLP in order to make sentences from English Language more acceptable (earlier too specific), assigning proper Electromechanical notations and flows, and much more is done. <br><br>

 ### Technical Skills
 ![Python](https://img.shields.io/badge/python-3670A0?style=for-the-badge&logo=python&logoColor=ffdd54)